Should we be eating carbohydrates?

 Balanced Fats: Good fats are your friends!
 For years it was thought that fats make you fat but we have since learned that good fats (omega-3s, unsaturated fats, etc) help the body function optimally and we need them in our lives!
 Avoiding saturated fats from fried, highly processed foods is a good thing.
 Passing on the avocado, olive oil, and walnuts is not such a good thing.

-A note from the R.D. about meal planning: When I am creating a meal plan for the general population I break it down to the lower end of carbohydrates suggested (around 50%), including all the “good carbs” mentioned above.
+A note from the R.D. about meal planning: When I am creating a meal plan for the general population I break it down to around 40-50% carbodhydrates, including all the “good carbs” mentioned above.
 Plus 20-25% fat, and 25% protein.
 This may not be the perfect composition for you and your body, but I have found that most of my clients find success with this mix.
 My advice is finding what works for you, your family and what helps you become the healthiest you can be.

 How do I Eat?